-- COVID-19 continued for the second month to cause mixed disruptions of Stadler's Activities: - Switzerland-based management, administrative and engineering personnel continued to work from home. - Switzerland-based production continued to operate near normal.
-Car shells and truck frames shipments on schedule. - Salt Lake City-based management, administrative and engineering personnel worked from home alternate days. - Salt Lake City-based testing of Trainset No. 1 halted since key Stadler and sub-supplier personnel cannot travel to Salt Lake City.
-The current delay is estimated at a day for each day of COVID-19 restrictions. - Stadler has material for about 3 trainsets, but the disrupted supply chain will likely create shortages and delays. - PCEP oversight and administration of Project unaffected. - PCEP QA representatives are onsite in Altenrhein and Salt Lake City facilities. - Final Design Reviews remain to be completed for three systems.
-These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
-Completion is scheduled for early '2020 and must be performed before design conformance Type Testing commences in June 2020. - FAIs continue to have their paperwork formalized and closed out. - 33 car shells have been shipped from Stadler Switzerland with 28 onsite in Stadler's Salt Lake City facility. - Two waiver requests remain with the FRA for review and disposition.
-One pertains to train alternate crashworthiness design standards and the other for a passenger emergency door opening system that is safer for the Caltrain System.
-No change from last month. - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
-Audits will commence when travel permitted.
+- COVID-19 related actions continued for the seventh month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to near normal levels of activity. - Stadler's manufacturing facility in Salt Lake City has reverted back to two production shifts in order to limit the number of workers per car.
+This is due to a recent outbreak of COVID-19 at that facility. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to COVID-19.
+The extent of the continuing delay is being evaluated.
+Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed five months to January 2021, and the first trainset to be delivered to Caltrain delayed six weeks to the end of April 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 continues to be on hold since key Stadler and sub-supplier personnel cannot travel to the United States.
+The current delay in testing is estimated at one day for each day of COVID-19 travel restrictions.
+Workarounds have allowed some progress in this area. - Stadler has material for about three trainsets, but the disrupted supply chain will likely create shortages and production delays. - Final Design Reviews remain to be completed for three systems.
+These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
+Completion is scheduled for November 2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 49 car shells have been shipped from Stadler Switzerland, with 43 onsite in Stadler's Salt Lake City facility (six in transit).

-• PCEP, FRA and Caltrain Management meeting in Salt Lake City postponed to June.
+- Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+Audits will commence when sub-suppliers reopen and travel restrictions are lifted. - Stadler's trainset delivery and testing schedule on Caltrain property has been rebaselined.

-- Continue to close out system level FDRs and FAIs. - Work with the FRA on closing out remaining waiver requests and open items. - Re-baseline Stadler trainset delivery and testing schedule on Caltrain property.
+- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities